 A new way of doing things

+Before this year, you could shop for an individual health plan at any time.
+But starting with 2014 health plans you're limited to purchasing coverage during the open enrollment period, which began Oct.
+1, 2013.
+"We caution consumers that it may take a while to get through the enrollment process, so they should start it as soon as they can," says Cheryl Fish-Parcham, deputy director of health policy at Families USA, a health care advocacy group.
 Through March 31, you can buy a health plan directly from an insurance company, health insurance agent, insurance website or through the government-run marketplace in your state.
 If you qualify for tax credits or cost-saving subsidies to make coverage more affordable, you must enroll through the government-run marketplace to get them.